Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

-Mormons are White according to most people questioned about it.
+Mormons (properly referred to as Latter-day Saints) are White, according to most people questioned about it.

 How does European Cultural Preference Relate to Mormonism?

-When the Gentile nations started joining the early Christian church, which was full of Jews, the Jewish members began to teach the Greeks that they had to be circumcised as the Jewish members were according to the law of Moses.
+Human nature dictates that the prevailing culture will spread with popular new philosophies.
+Let me explain using New Testament history.
+When the Gentile nations started joining the early Christian church, which was full of Jews, the Jewish members of the faith began to teach the Greek members that they had to be circumcised as the Jewish members were according to the law of Moses.
 It was Jewish culture!
 Christianity was not supposed to be a different religion than Judaism.
 It was a fulfillment of the Law of Moses.

 An apostle had to inform the members and early leaders that such a policy was not of God.
 Peter received a revelation to teach Gentiles the gospel and Paul explained it was folly to subject the new people of Christ to become Jews for cultural reasons just to fit into the church.

-Mormons are White according to most people questioned about it.
-In several polls taken of Mormons regarding race and demographics chose at random, the participants were all White and from the Intermountain West.
-When people think of Mormons, White people come to mind in the US.
-The consensus among Americans is that Mormons are White people from Utah.
-At one time, that was true; though it is not true anymore.
-Just like most "White" groups, Mormons discriminated against other groups of people, specifically Blacks.
+Members of The Church of Jesus Christ of Latter-day Saints are White, according to most people questioned about it.
+In several polls taken of members regarding race and demographics chosen at random, the participants were all White and from the Intermountain West.
+When people think of members of the Church, White people come to mind in the US.
+The consensus among Americans is that Latter-Saints are White people from Utah.
+At one time, that was true, though it is not true anymore.
+Just like most "White" groups, White members of the church discriminated against other groups of people, specifically Blacks.